 I woke with a start, and the feeling that I was falling.

 Completely disorientated by a dream which had consisted of muddled and part-remembered memories from my childhood, I cautiously opened my eyes.
 The room was in darkness and I could see very little.
 My neck was stiff and sore, and my arms and legs were aching, too.
 I'd been swimming, and walking, I remembered.
 I had punished my body.
 I was, however, warm; I was very warm.
-Vicky had wrapped me in my duvet.
+Vicki had wrapped me in my duvet.
 I pushed it to the floor, staggered over to the doorway, and searched for the light switch.

 As I blinked in the unfamiliar light, I looked around the room and tried to remember what had happened.
 The wall clock told me that it was almost four in the morning.
-I'd fallen asleep on the sofa, while Vicky was talking to me.
+I'd fallen asleep on the sofa, while Vicki was talking to me.
 She'd taken away the mugs and teapot.
 I checked the kitchen, and discovered that she'd rinsed the pot and washed the mugs.

 I yawned again.
 I'd had virtually no sleep the night before, and I was still absolutely bloody knackered.
 Grabbing my duvet from the floor, I made my way through the hall to my bedroom.
 Despite the fact that I was barely awake, I spotted the slip of white paper on the doormat.
 Curious, I staggered downstairs and picked it up, hoping that it wasn't from Simon.